 -

-Download the APIC toolkit from the API Connect dashboard.
-Click Tools For Download.
+From the IBM API Connect dashboard, select Tools For Download.

 -